inducer/pyopencl/doc/misc.rst

 The analogous steps for Windows should also work.

-Note that PyOpenCL is no fun (i.e. cannot run code) without an OpenCL device driver (a so-called "ICD", for installable client driver) that provides access to hardware through OpenCL.
+Note that PyOpenCL is no fun (i.e. cannot run code) without an OpenCL device driver (a so-called "ICD", for "installable client driver") that provides access to hardware through OpenCL.
 If you get an error message like ``pyopencl.cffi_cl.LogicError: clGetPlatformIDs failed: <unknown error -1001>``, that means you have no OpenCL drivers installed.